Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Our Hoare-style Logic and its Semantics

 We want to show that the qubit $y$ is never entangled with qubit $x$ despite the application of the oracle $U_f : \ket{x}\ket{y} \rightarrow \ket{x}\ket{y \oplus f(x)}$.
 In this case, it would be safe to discard qubit $y$ just after the dotted line in~\Cref{fig:deutsch} (i.e., even before measurement destroys any hypothetical entanglement).

-Before analyzing the circuit, consider the possible behaviours for $f$.
+Before analyzing the circuit, consider the possible behaviors for $f$.
 Acting on a single bit, one can conclude that $f(x) \in \{0, 1, x, (1-x)\}$.
-Doing a case-by-case analysis, it is easy to derive the oracle application as:
+It is easy to derive the oracle application by a case-by-case analysis:

 Clearly, the first two cases are not entangling gates.
 The last case is a 0-controlled $\CNOT$ which is equivalent to the $\CNOT$ gate for our purposes.
 Hence, we analyze the circuit for the case where $\mathtt{U_f \ 1 \ 2} \equiv \mathtt{CNOT \ 1 \ 2}$.
-The input type for this circuit is two qubits initialized in the computational basis, or equivalently $\Z \otimes \I \cap \I \otimes \Z$.
-Instead of building a full proof tree for \coqe{deutsch}, for the sake of readability we will simply write the initial type to the right of \coqe{INIT} and put the intermediate types to the right of every operation (with comments on the far right).
-Note that the $\cap$-\textsc{arr}-\textsc{dist} rule implicitly allows us to map sequencing across intersections, which we will do for convenience.
+The precondition for this circuit is two qubits initialized in the computational basis, or equivalently $\Z \otimes \I \cap \I \otimes \Z$.
+Instead of building a full proof tree for \coqe{deutsch}, we'll use the standard approach for Hoare logic, in which we write an annotated program with the intermediate predicates in between the commands.
+For convenience, we'll do our derivations in parallel, rather than combining them with the $\cap$ rule at the end: \begin{coq} deutsch := {I ⊗ Z ∩ Z ⊗ I} X 2; (* y is set to 1 *) {-I ⊗ Z ∩ Z ⊗ I} H 1; {-I ⊗ Z ∩ X ⊗ I} H 2; {-I ⊗ X ∩ X ⊗ I} U_f 1 2; (* U_f = CNOT *) {-I ⊗ X ∩ X ⊗ X} H 1; {-I ⊗ X ∩ Z ⊗ X} => {I ⊗ -X ∩ -Z ⊗ I} \end{coq}